Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 - Wake Forest's games this year have hit the over on two of six set point totals (33.3%).

-- Wake Forest is 3-3 against the spread and 6-0 overall in games when it records more than 20.7 points.
+- Wake Forest is 3-3 against the spread and 6-0 overall this season when the team notches more than 20.7 points.

-- In games that Wake Forest picks up more than 281.7 yards, the team is 3-3 against the spread and 6-0 overall.
+- In games that Wake Forest totals more than 281.7 yards, the team is 3-3 against the spread and 6-0 overall.

-- This year, the Demon Deacons have turned the ball over six times, while the Black Knights have forced six.

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.